RESIDENCE OF THE PRESIDENT

 BY THE PRESIDENT OF THE PHILIPPINES

-Done in the City of Manila, this 5th day of November, in the year of Our Lord, nineteen hundred and fifty-six, and of the Independence of the Philippines, the eleventh.
+Done in the City of Manila, this 29th of November, in the year of Our Lord, nineteen hundred and fifty-eight and of the Independence of the Philippines, the thirteenth.

 President of the Philippines